 - Colored cakes: Instead of your basic white or ivory, choose a fun color for the actual cake–just not black because it will stain

 - White on white: White cakes with white detailing in either fondant or pipped buttercream–very chic

-- Instead of a pricy cake, brides are doing cupcakes still, but we’ve also seen pies, cheesecakes, cake balls and cake pops too!
+- Instead of a pricey cake, brides are doing cupcakes still, but we’ve also seen pies, cheesecakes, cake balls, and cake pops too!